 - Try to keep the pre-wash or pre-shampoo on your natural hair for as long as possible before shampooing it.
 In fact, we recommend applying it to your curls 2-3 hours before you wash it.

 - Wash your natural hair with either cold or lukewarm water.
-This will prevent your strands from drying out.
+This will prevent your strands from drying out when using hot water.

-- For even product distribution, divide your natural hair into sections while shampooing, conditioning, and washing them.
+- For even product distribution, divide your natural hair into sections while shampooing, conditioning, and otherwise washing it.

-- To avoid breakage, detangle your natural hair before you wash it.
+- To avoid breakage, detangle your natural hair before you wash it or after using an apple cider vinegar rinse.

 Frequently Asked Questions